OMAR AL MUKHTAR:

 -

-From 1931 to 1933, an estimated 110,000 civilians from Cyrenaica, comprising the main suport base of the Senussi resistance, were forcibly interned in concentration camps in the Libyan desert and compelled to fight for survival in the most horrific conditions
+From 1931 to 1933, the ‘Pacification of Cyrenaica’ was perpetrated by the Italians agains the local population of Cyrenaica.
+An estimated 110,000 civilians from Cyrenaica were forcibly interned in concentration camps in the Libyan desert and compelled to fight for survival in the most horrific conditions.

 -